dBankCore/hivemind/README.md

 ##### Hive tracks posts, relationships, social actions, custom operations, and derived states.

  - *discussions:* by blog, trending, hot, created, etc
- - *communities:* mod roles/actions, members, feeds (in 1.5; [spec](https://github.com/steemit/hivemind/blob/master/docs/communities.md))
+ - *communities:* mod roles/actions, members, feeds (in 1.5; [spec](https://github.com/dpays/dpay-/blob/master/docs/communities.md))
  - *accounts:* normalized profile data, reputation
  - *feeds:* un/follows and un/reblogs

 ##### Hive does not track most blockchain operations.

-For anything to do with wallets, orders, escrow, keys, recovery, or account history, query SBDS or steemd.
+For anything to do with wallets, orders, escrow, keys, recovery, or account history, query DPDS or dpayd.

 ##### Hive can be extended or leveraged to create: